AdobeDocs/learning-manager.en/help/migrated/managers/feature-summary/ipad-android-tablet-users.md

 ##### `You can access the Learning Manager app off-line in iPad and Android tablets.
 Download and take courses in off-line mode, and synchronize the content back with online app when you connect to the network.`

-1. Tap&nbsp;Menu&nbsp;drop-down at the top and tap&nbsp;Learning&nbsp;option.
+1. Tap Menu drop-down at the top and tap Learning option.
 A list of all the available courses is displayed in tiles.
 1. Tap the download icon at the bottom of each learning object tile, to download the learning content.

 ![](assets/download-ipad.png)

 1. When you are online, a prompt appears in a bar at the top of the app to check if you want to synchronize your content online.
 Tap the red-colored bar if your answer is yes.
 A green colored bar indicates your content is in sync with the online app.

-# &nbsp;Track device storage {#nbsptrackdevicestorage}
+#  Track device storage {#nbsptrackdevicestorage}

 ##### `You can monitor your device storage periodically.`

-Tap the profile icon at the upper-right corner of the app and tap&nbsp;**Device Storage&nbsp;**menu option.
+Tap the profile icon at the upper-right corner of the app and tap **Device Storage **menu option.

 ![](assets/app-device-storage.png)